Pierre Audi: Almeida Theatre

+In 1979, Audi founded the Almeida Theatre, an experimental theatre in Islington, North London based in a derelict former Salvation Army and toy factory building supported by university friends and vigorous fundraising.
+He directed many productions at the Almeida Theatre in the 1980s.
+His inspiration was Peter Brook’s Théâtre des Bouffes du Nord in Paris, and he invited that company to the Almeida in 1982; other alternative visiting companies included the Théâtre de Complicité, Shared Experience, and Cheek by Jowl.

+His first mainstream opera production was the UK premiere of Verdi’s Jérusalem in March 1990, which also launched Paul Daniel's association with Opera North.

 Dutch National Opera and later functions

-From 1988 to 2018, Audi was the artistic director of the Dutch National Opera.
-Audi's productions with the Dutch National Opera include the first complete performance of the Ring Cycle in the Netherlands, the Lorenzo Da Ponte operas by Mozart, Francis Poulenc's Dialogues des Carmélites, Peter Greenaway's and Louis Andriessen's Rosa - A Horse Drama and Writing to Vermeer, Alexander Knaifel's Alice in Wonderland, and Claude Vivier's Rêves d'un Marco Polo.
+From London, Audi moved to Amsterdam, where he was the artistic director of the Dutch National Opera from 1988 to 2018.
+Audi's productions with the Dutch National Opera included the first complete performance of the Ring Cycle in the Netherlands, the Lorenzo Da Ponte operas by Mozart, Francis Poulenc's Dialogues des Carmélites, Peter Greenaway's and Louis Andriessen's Rosa – A Horse Drama and Writing to Vermeer, Alexander Knaifel's Alice in Wonderland, and Claude Vivier's Rêves d'un Marco Polo.
 Audi commissioned the opera Life with an Idiot by Alfred Schnittke.

 From 2005 to 2014, Audi also was the artistic director of the Holland Festival.
-As of October 2015 he is the artistic director of Park Avenue Armory, while continuing his work as artistic director of the Dutch National Opera.
-In September 2018 he left the Dutch National Opera after a thirty-year tenure, and became director of the Festival International d'Art Lyrique d'Aix-en-Provence.
+In October 2015, he became the artistic director of Park Avenue Armory, while continuing his work as artistic director of the Dutch National Opera.
+In September 2018, he left the Dutch National Opera after a thirty-year tenure, and became director of the Festival International d'Art Lyrique d'Aix-en-Provence.

+Nicholas Payne described Audi’s opera productions as tending "towards the cerebral.
+He read widely and drew on a deep reservoir of cultural references".
+By contrast, his stagings were pared "back to the simplest elements, but also to add ambiguities which complicated them with questions".

+Death

+Audi died suddenly on 3 May 2025 in Beijing, where he had been working on a production.
+He was 67.